6 - 8 September 2019

 Hill End Activity Centre, Oxford

 We've lots more programme details just confirmed.
 Have a look at the wide range of options we have on offer so far - the hard bit will be deciding what not to go to!
+Plus, a limited number of day tickets are now on sale.

 The national permaculture convergence is returning to the fields in 2019.
 We'll be at Hill End - an activity centre with 65 peaceful acres.
 On the outskirts of Oxford, there's camping, dormitories and lots of spaces to meet onsite.
 "A place of possibilities," they say on their website.

-We hope people from all areas of Britain will come together to build a way forward as a community of designers, educators, learners and activists looking to use permaculture in all bioregions to create a network of thriving communities.
+People from all areas of Britain will come together to build a way forward as a community of designers, educators, learners and activists looking to use permaculture in all bioregions to create a network of thriving communities.

 Hill End hosted a national convergence in the 1990s, so it's exciting to be back after so many years.
 It’s a good time to look at our growth as an organisation, with over 35 years of developing permaculture in the UK!